 This test is designed to collect information on the amount of free space isolation between each antenna and each other antenna.
 This value in decibels and is used to calculate the amount of power from each radio impacting each other radio receiver front end during transmission.
-High signal levels impacting the receiver front end of a radio in receive mode will cause intermodulation products in proportion to the power received from the transmitting radio.
+High signal levels impacting the receiver front end of a radio in receive mode may cause harmful intermodulation products in proportion to the power received from the transmitting radio.
 The antenna isolation data is also used to determine the need for filtering in the system.

-This test is frequency specific, each radio transmits at a certain level in the frequency it is configured to transmit, and the power of this transmitted signal is measured at each other radio antenna.
 The test was performed by measuring the loss from the transmitting radio antenna to each other antenna, and the data was recorded in decibel format.
-The information gathered from this test correlates to the amount on intermodulation that is present in the roof environment, and possible prevention methods.
+The information gathered from this test correlates to the amount of intermodulation that is present in the roof environment, and possible prevention methods.